 - Copy of valid Alabama Class B Professional Certificate in any field of certification.

-- Two recommendation forms attesting to your scholarship and/or professional abilities.
+- Three letters of recommendation attesting to your scholarship and/or professional abilities.

 - Two page narrative on your career goals and purpose for graduate study.